JKesslerPhD/CATS-Model/README.md

 ```
 This indicates that you will be running the CATS module (`-m` flag) from the `c:\CATS model` directory.
 You have specified the `-t` flag to create a new template named `testing`.
 A `scneario_inputs.xlsx` file will be created for you with the correct headings and worksheets in the `testing` folder located in the scenario directory that is specified in the `config.ini` configuration.

 To run this scenario, make sure it is correctly specified in the `config.ini` file before you run the model.
+A `config_example.ini` file is provided by default.
+This file can be copied and renamed to `config.ini`.

 > **Important Information About Inputs:** For some of the scenario inputs, the model will use the closest date value provided, while for other inputs the value will be `None` unless specified.
 The `FuelProduction` pathways do not need to be defined for each year, the closest value will be used in the model.
 If yields or CI change, however, then a new production pathway should be provided for that year.
 Each Energy Demand `FuelPool` will also use the value provided from the closest year.
 For instance, if a value for 2040 is provided, and no `FuelPool` is provided in 2020, then the energy demand in 2020 for that `FuelPool` will be equal to the 2040 energy demand value. `LCFS` benchmarks will use the closest year entered.
 All other worksheets will only use the values entered for a given year.
 As such, things like blend requirements must be entered annually.